rsgturkeygroup3/BioHackathon/paper.md

 # GitHub Repository

-The repository contains the supplementary material \href{online}{https://github.com/rsgturkeygroup3/BioHackathon}
+The [repository](https://github.com/rsgturkeygroup3/BioHackathon) contains the supplementary material.
 # Acknowledgements

 We would like to express our very great appreciation to the organization team of Covid-19 Virtual BioHackathon 2020 for enabling us to take part in the help for COVID-19 pandemic.
 Also special thanks to RSG Turkey representatives for their assistance.